Hadokane/CI_PP2_HUG/README.md

     1. Is the user greeted with a different experience each time they play?
 If so how?

-        1. through the use of randomly generated math questions
+        1. through the use of randomly generated math questions.

-        2. through the use of randomly generated user cards
+        2. through the use of randomly generated user cards.

         3. different routes are available through the "Text-based" obstacle course section.